DELUXEHUNTER/Neoa/Docs/Lore/Lore.md

 ---------------------------------------------------------------

 <h3 align="left">Neoa</h3>
 <p align="justify">The kingdom of Neoa, sometimes refered to as greater Aedon.
-Is the largest most prominent kingdom within the world of Ethran[PlaceHolderName] due to it being the most well adjusted kingdom due to the lack of a sun perfecting the magic used in order to mimic the sun and protect themselves from Nightcreatures, having many creatures, different terrains, ect... being the youngest kingdom Neoa still has a very rich history filled with wars, adventures, and great heroes since even before the founding of the kingdom, the government of Neoa is heavily influenced by the Church of Aedon and the culture of Neoa is a blend of surrounding cultures, and based within the many regions.</p>
+Is the largest most prominent kingdom within the world of Ethran[PlaceHolderName] due to it being the most well adjusted kingdom due to the lack of a sun perfecting the magic used in order to mimic the sun and protect themselves from Nightcreatures, having many creatures, different terrains, ect... being the youngest kingdom Neoa still has a very rich history filled with wars, adventures, and great heroes since even before the founding of the kingdom, the government of Neoa is heavily influenced by the Church of Aedon and the culture of Neoa is a blend of surrounding cultures, and based within the many regions.
+Neoa has many similiarities and advancements similar to modern day, like news paper and its bank system.</p>

 <h4>Aedon</h4>